-Wondering what to serve for a plant-based Thanksgiving?
-I have rounded up lots of ideas to help you plan your menu whether you’re cooking for vegans, vegetarians, or just anyone who wants to add more healthy plant foods to their diets.
-Whether you are planning to cook for a crowd, a small family meal, or yourself, it is easy to enjoy lots of delicious fall plant foods for the holiday.
-Please enjoy checking out these recipes from other registered dietitian nutritionists, other bloggers, and my site.
+Wondering what to serve for a vegan Thanksgiving?
+I have rounded up lots of ideas to help you plan your menu whether you’re cooking for vegans, vegetarians, or anyone who wants to add more healthy plant foods to their diets.
+Whether you are planning to cook for a crowd, for a small family meal, or for yourself, it is easy to enjoy lots of delicious fall favorites for the holiday.
+I hope you enjoy trying these recipes!

 (This post contains affiliate links that won’t change your price but provide me with a small commission.
 All opinions are my own.)

-I like to serve a garden salad (see the pumpkin vinaigrette dressing for a fall twist), and here are fall soups, a lentil salad, and an easy layered hummus dip also.
+I like to serve a garden salad (see the pumpkin vinaigrette dressing for a fall twist), and here are fall soups, a lentil salad, stuffed mushrooms, and an easy layered hummus dip also.

-Here are some great main course ideas so no one will miss the turkey.
+Here are some great vegan main dish ideas instead of turkey.
 What makes for the perfect entree on Thanksgiving?
-You can just enjoy lots of vegetable side dishes, but there is nothing like stuffed vegetables like squash, mushrooms, or peppers for something satisfying:
+You can just enjoy lots of vegetable side dishes, but there is nothing like stuffed vegetables like squash, mushrooms, or peppers for something satisfying!

 My favorite stuffing from my childhood was my grandmother’s Pennsylvania Dutch potato filling: which is basically bread stuffing mixed into mashed potatoes and baked.
 This could be made plant-based by just substituting with plant-based butter and using plain soy or oat milk instead of dairy milk.